Nicolas-mahe/ansible-windows/deck/labs/lab_05.md

 ## Deploy dynamic html file using jinja

-Same excercie as previously, but this time we will use a jinja template.
+Same excercice as previously, but this time we will use a jinja template.
 Here we want to inject the value of a variable in the output index.html

 1) Delete the file `lab05_index.html` from files folder.

-2) Add a new variable named `welcome_message` with value `World` (in defaults folder)
+2) Add a new variable named `welcome_message` with value `World` (in defaults folder of your role)

 3) Add a file named `lab05_index.html.j2` under the folder templates and with content: